Everything PR News

 Frequently Asked Questions

-Why does AI citation share matter for Christian publishers?
+Q: Why does Citation Share matter for Christian publishers?

-Because more than 60% of pastors now use AI weekly or daily, and a generation of believers under 40 is forming first impressions of Christianity by asking ChatGPT and Gemini before they open a Christian publication.
+A: Pastors are migrating to AI for daily and weekly use faster than almost any other professional segment, and a generation of believers under 40 forms its first impressions of Christianity by asking ChatGPT and Gemini before opening a Christian publication.
 The outlets cited inside those answers shape the discourse.
 The outlets that aren't cited become invisible to that audience.

-AI engines weight sourced, dated, structured content with internal and external link density.
+A: AI engines weight sourced, dated, structured content with internal and external link density.
 A 25-year archive of properly indexed reporting is exactly the kind of content the engines are trained on and retrieve from.
-Raw audience size matters for advertising; archive depth matters for retrieval.
-They are different metrics that reward different investments.
+Raw audience size matters for advertising.
+Archive depth matters for retrieval.
+Different metrics, different investments.

-Why are Christian cable networks losing AI search visibility?
+Q: Why are video-first Christian networks losing citation share?

 EPR Editorial Team